jordanshivers/generative-video-forecasting/README.md

 The forecasting notebooks cover pixel-space flow matching, pixel-space diffusion, SimVP, spatial latent flow matching, 1D latent flow matching, 1D latent diffusion, causal latent transformers, MDN-RNNs over spatial latents, and MDN-RNNs over 1D VAE latents.

-Each training notebook defines `RETRAIN = False` in the setup cell.
-Leave it as `False` to reuse existing checkpoints from that notebook's output directory, or set it to `True` to ignore existing checkpoints and train fresh models.

 ## Package Layout